Home

 Introduction to Bates College

-Through the Harward Center for Community Partnerships, Bates has become a national leader in community-engaged learning, integrating academic inquiry, research, fieldwork, and volunteerism to achieve real-world impact.
-Bates students actively engage with the local communities of Lewiston and Auburn, collectively Maine’s second-largest urban area, forming dynamic partnerships that enrich both campus and community life.
+Through its Harward Center for Community Partnerships, Bates is a national leader in community-engaged learning, integrating academic inquiry, research, fieldwork, and partnerships to achieve real-world impact while helping students develop vital professional and practical skills.
+Bates students actively engage with the local communities of Lewiston and Auburn — collectively Maine’s second-largest urban area — forming dynamic partnerships that enrich both campus and community life.

-Bates offers 31 varsity sports, 13 competitive club sports, and nearly a dozen intramural athletic leagues.
-The college competes in the New England Small College Athletic Conference (NESCAC), considered the most competitive NCAA Division III conference in the nation.
-With more than 100 clubs on campus, including popular activities like the Outing Club, dance, acappella, debate, theater, the arts, and more, students find no shortage of opportunities to be involved.
 Bates offers access to natural beauty and outdoor activities, and many students take part in hiking, skiing, and exploring the Maine wilderness.
+The local communities of Lewiston and Auburn and nearby Portland gives Bates students access to dynamic city culture and great food, arts, and culture.
 Bates is also a leader in sustainability, as one of only a handful of schools in the nation to hit the goal of becoming carbon neutral.

 Preparing leaders sustained by a love of learning and a commitment to responsible stewardship of the wider world, Bates is a college for coming times.